laestrada/laestrada.github.io/_recipes/coconut-gochujang-lentils.md

 5. Serve with rice, lime juice, cashews, cilantro and scallion tops.
 Enjoy!

 ## Notes
+Sriracha can replace gochujang, and crushed red pepper can replace gochugaru.

 Instant pot method: Set to ‘Sauté’ mode and follow steps 1-2.
 Add the lentils, broth, coconut milk, salt and pepper.
 Press Cancel and close lid with vent in sealing position.
 Cook on Manual High Pressure for 5 minutes.
 Natural release 10 minutes.
 Stir in soy sauce.